keybase/client/shared/docs/react-native/profiling.md

 this to see how long requires are taking.
 But there's a trick.
 You have to change the implementation of a couple methods for it to work properly.

-Add this to your entry file to enable Systrace (you can also enable it via RN devtools)
+Add this to your entry file to enable Systrace

 ```
 require.Systrace.setEnabled(true)